Human mitochondrial DNA haplogroup: Macro-haplogroup H

+There has been recent research into the regional and temporal development of haplogroup H in Europe.
+A 2017 study published in BMC Genomic Data analyzed mitochondrial DNA haplogroup H in 750 individuals from southern Spain, finding 337 carriers primarily from the Andalusian provinces of Huelva and Granada.
+The research revealed that both populations exhibited a predominantly western European genetic profile, though Granada showed additional affinities with eastern Mediterranean populations, suggesting historical gene flow.
+Sub-haplogroups H1 and H3 were the most common, with molecular dating indicating origins around 16,000 and 13,000 years ago, respectively, and shared ancestry between Iberian and North African groups.
+Significant haplotype sharing between Andalusia and Morocco pointed to the Strait of Gibraltar as a corridor for maternal gene exchange rather than a genetic barrier.
+Overall, haplogroup H frequencies of about 39% in Huelva and 48% in Granada highlighted local diversity shaped by post-glacial expansions and later trans-Mediterranean interactions.

 Macro-haplogroup M

 Macro-haplogroup M is found mostly in Asia and the Americas.
 Its descendants are haplogroup M, haplogroup C, haplogroup Z, haplogroup D, haplogroup E, haplogroup G and haplogroup Q.

 Macro-haplogroup N

 Macro-haplogroup N is found mostly in Australia, the Americas and parts of Asia.
 Its descendants are haplogroup N, haplogroup O, haplogroup A, haplogroup S, haplogroup I, haplogroup W, haplogroup X and haplogroup Y, as well as macro-haplogroup R.